amazon-archives/amplify-photo-gallery-workshop/content/60_managing_photos/30_adding_storage.md

 4. **Chose Auth and guest users** when asked who should have access.
 Configure it so that **authenticated users** have access with **create/update, read, and delete access** (use the spacebar to toggle on/off, the arrow keys to move, and Enter to continue) and **guests** have **read permission**.

 5. **Select _Yes_** when asked to add a Lambda Trigger for your S3 Bucket.
 This will create a Lambda function that will get triggered by S3 Events.
-We'll later use this function for photo processing.
+Later on we'll use this function for photo processing.

 6. **Select _No_** when asked to edit a the Lambda function.
-We'll do this at a later stage.
+We'll do this at a later step in the workshop.

     Here is sample output with responses: